Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Take a minute to check your phone: what applications are you not using anymore?

-There are many volunteer projects that just need some of your time.
-Spending a day helping your local community will leave you fulfilled and happy that you were able to contribute.
+Many volunteer projects just need some of your time.
+Spending a day helping your local community will leave you fulfilled and happy that you could contribute.

 Volunteering is one of the many acts of kindness that you can do to help others while you’re learning and expanding your skillset.